nisrinfrh/Google-Case-Study-Cyclistic-Bike-Share/README.md

 ## ANALYZE

-*The analysis was performed using RStudio*
+The analysis was performed using RStudio.

-After cleaning and properly formatting the data, I did a descriptive analysis on it.
+After cleaning and properly formatting the data, I conducted a descriptive analysis.

-The new and clean version of the data frame contained a total of 3,776,042 rows with the annual members having
+The new and clean version of the data frame contained a total of 3,776,042 rows,

-76.7% of Cyclistic’s total customers while the casual members had only 23.3%.
+with annual members accounting for 68% of Cyclistic’s total customers,

+while casual members constituted only 38%.

- *CONDUCT DESCRIPTIVE ANALYSIS* on *ride_length (all figures in seconds)
+ *CONDUCT DESCRIPTIVE ANALYSIS* on *ride_length* (all figures in Minuts)

 #### Summary of ride_length:_